-One of the more frustrating things about being a health professional is realizing that being physically healthy is not necessarily motivation enough.
-It isn’t enough for a lot of people, and the older I get, the easier it is not only to accept this but to begin to understand it.
-It’s tough to be healthy unless you’re happy; some would say that it is impossible.
-This is why we are often barking up the wrong tree when we advise people to eat more fruits and vegetables because the consumption of fresh produce has been associated with a reduced risk of cancer, heart disease, obesity, dementia, macular degeneration, etc. So don’t advise others to load up on leafy greens for these reasons.
+One of the more frustrating things about being a health professional is realizing that being physically healthy is not necessarily motivating to everyone.
+We are often barking up the wrong tree when we advise people to eat more fruits and vegetables because eating these foods has been associated with a reduced risk of cancer, heart disease, obesity, dementia, and macular degeneration.
+So don’t only advise others to load up on leafy greens for their physical well-being.
 Instead, tell them to do it to be happier.

-In a study conducted at the University of Warwick on 12,000+ people, participants’ happiness increased for each additional daily portion of fruit and vegetables up to eight portions per day.
-In fact, for people who ate almost no fruits or vegetables, to begin with, and who then increased to eight servings daily during the study, the increase in life satisfaction was equivalent to moving from unemployment to employment.
+In a study conducted at the University of Warwick on 12,000+ people, participants’ happiness increased for each additional daily portion of fruit and vegetables, up to eight servings per day.
+Among people who ate almost no fruits or vegetables at the beginning of the study, increasing their intake to eight servings daily during the study increased life satisfaction by an amount equivalent to moving from unemployment to employment.
 The improvements in well-being occurred within 24 months.
 Why would this be?
 Well, previous research found that people with higher levels of a type of antioxidant (carotenoids) in their blood were more likely to be optimistic about the future.
 In case you’re considering loading up on carotenoids – they are found in pumpkin, winter squash, carrots, cantaloupe, sweet potato, spinach, collard greens, and kale.
 Here’s a recipe for a super-easy Kale and Sweet Potato Saute from the Real Food Dietitians.

 Telling a 25-year old that they will reap health benefits from their fruit and vegetable intake in, oh, about 40 years isn’t likely to hold their interest for very long.
 But tell them that they might be happier within two years?
 That might provide some motivation.